Torey Malatia

 Torey Malatia (born August 1951) is an American journalist, radio producer, and public media manager.
 In 2016 he was named president, CEO, and general manager of Rhode Island Public Radio.
-Until resigning on July 26, 2013, he served as chief executive officer and president of the board of directors of Chicago Public Media and general manager of radio station WBEZ.
+Until resigning in July 2013, he was chief executive officer and president of the board of directors of Chicago Public Media and general manager of radio station WBEZ.
 He is also a member of the board of the Public Radio Exchange, a program distributor, and the Station Resource Group, a public radio program development and fundraising group.

 Malatia began work as program director of WBEZ radio in Chicago, Illinois, in 1993 and in 1996 was promoted to station manager.

-In 1995 journalist Ira Glass and Malatia created the radio program This American Life (originally titled Your Radio Playhouse).
+In 1995, journalist Ira Glass and Malatia created the radio program This American Life (originally titled Your Radio Playhouse).

 Prior to work in radio, Malatia was a columnist for Phoenix New Times, an alternative weekly newspaper in Phoenix, Arizona.

 Biography

 Torey Malatia was born in Oak Park, Illinois, a village in the Chicago area.
 He attended Brophy College Preparatory, Arizona State University, where he received B.A. and M.A. degrees in English literature.
-He carried out additional post-graduate study at the University of Toronto.
+He carried out additional postgraduate study at the University of Toronto.

-Malatia is married to artist Elizabeth Carson Manley.
-Malatia and Manley live in Rhode Island.
+Malatia is married to artist Elizabeth Carson Manley, and they live in Rhode Island.